BerriAI/litellm/docs/my-website/docs/completion/input.md

-### Optional Fields
+## Optional Fields

-- `functions`: *array* - A list of functions that the model may use to generate JSON inputs.
-Each function should have the following properties:

-    - `name`: *string* - The name of the function to be called.
-It should contain a-z, A-Z, 0-9, underscores and dashes, with a maximum length of 64 characters.

-    - `description`: *string (optional)* - A description explaining what the function does.
-It helps the model to decide when and how to call the function.

-    - `parameters`: *object* - The parameters that the function accepts, described as a JSON Schema object.

-    - `function_call`: *string or object (optional)* - Controls how the model responds to function calls.

-- `temperature`: *number or null (optional)* - The sampling temperature to be used, between 0 and 2.
+`temperature`: *number or null (optional)* - The sampling temperature to be used, between 0 and 2.
 Higher values like 0.8 produce more random outputs, while lower values like 0.2 make outputs more focused and deterministic.

 - `top_p`: *number or null (optional)* - An alternative to sampling with temperature.
 It instructs the model to consider the results of the tokens with top_p probability.
 For example, 0.1 means only the tokens comprising the top 10% probability mass are considered.